sp-hash/TeamBlackMiner/FAQ.md

 Nvidia RTX series 20xx, 30xx and Amd series 5xxx, 6xxx are known to work very well with this miner.

+## LHR unlock doesn't seem to work ?

+The first version of LHR unlock was developed for the rtx 3060 LHR1 model.
+More work is needed on the LHR2 cards.

 ## TBMiner exits with message dag verification failed ?

 Add the commandline option --dagintensity with a low value to prevent computing errors with high OC.